 Switch type is available for basic shapes and diagramming shape packs.

-Dimensions help you deliver professional diagrams faster and easier.
-Use dimensions to create the same size objects across your board with precision.
+Object dimensions help you deliver professional diagrams faster and easier.
+Use object dimensions to create the same size objects across your board with precision.

 When you create new objects or resize existing objects, you’ll see a blue rectangle with the object’s width and height.